Are you subscribed?

 Anne McCarthy

-Anne McCarthy is an independent journalist who splits her time between the U.S. and Europe.
-She is a contributing writer to the BBC, The Guardian, Business Insider, Shondaland, Cosmo, and more.
-Find her on Twitter @annemitchmcc
+Anne McCarthy is a freelance journalist who reports on tech and culture.
+She is a contributing writer to the BBC, The Guardian, WIRED, Teen Vogue, Ms. Magazine, and more.